 StatSoft, Inc., Tulsa, OK, USA

 Dr. Robert Nisbet was trained initially in Ecology and Ecosystems Analysis.
 He has over 30 years’ experience in complex systems analysis and modeling, most recently as a Researcher (University of California, Santa Barbara).
 In business, he pioneered the design and development of configurable data mining applications for retail sales forecasting, and Churn, Propensity-to-buy, and Customer Acquisition in Telecommunications Insurance, Banking, and Credit industries.
-In addition to data mining, he has expertise in data warehousing technology for Extract, Transform, and Load (ETL) operations, Business Intelligence reporting, and data quality analyses.
-He is lead author of the “Handbook of Statistical Analysis & Data Mining Applications” (Academic Press, 2009), and a co-author of "Practical Text Mining" (Academic Press, 2012).
-Currently, he serves as an Instructor in the University of California, Irvine Predictive Analytics Certification Program, teaching online courses in Effective Data preparation, and co-teaching Introduction to Predictive Analytics.
+Currently, he serves as an Instructor in the University of California, Irvine Predictive Analytics Certification Program, and at the University of California, Santa Barbara, teaching online courses in Effective Data preparation (UCI), and Introduction to Predictive Analytics (UCSB).